comprobo25/comprobo25.github.io/in-class/day08.md

 $ rosrun in_class_day08 relative_motion.py
 ```

 ## Some Additional Advice

 * Don't update your particles too often:  Typically you only want to update your particle set when the robot has moved a little bit or rotated a little bit.
 This will prevent your filter from too aggressively incorporating sensor measurements from the current moment in time.
 * Start with the easier case: try to track your robot given that you have accurate knowledge of its initial position.
 You should not be trying to localize a robot when you have no idea where it is in the map right off the bat (and it's okay if you never solve this case!).
 * **Visualizations:** Consider publishing weighted arrows to communicate the weights of the particles before resampling.

+## Particle Filter Implementation Plan

+Join up with another team and compare your implementation plans.
+Try to identify parts of these plans that are fuzzy.
+This would be a great time to ask clarifying questions of the teaching team.

+## Discussion on Legal Issues in Robotics
+* Link to <a-no-proxy href="https://docs.google.com/presentation/d/1TLTV-q67P7cgTb09ho6nzXvyprFYKCk9ozQm4j6gHRU/edit#slide=id.g9dea26f006_1_5">Robots - Legal Landscape</a-no-proxy> slides.